+According to the Standards for Educational and Psychological Testing, tests should be designed to minimize construct-irrelevant barriers for all test takers in the target population (AERA et al., 2014, pp. 6-7).
 The Cognia development team adhered to universal design principles and considerations related to accessibility and item features throughout the next phase of developing the MSAA Science.
-According to the Standards for Educational and Psychological Testing, tests should be designed to minimize constructirrelevant barriers for all test takers in the target population (AERA, APA, & NCME 2014, pp. 6-7).
 Universal Design for Learning (UDL) seeks to optimize the accessibility of educational materials and assessments while minimizing separate-but-equal situations.
 To allow the widest possible range of students to demonstrate what they know and can do, and to be able to make valid inferences about the performance of all students who participate in an assessment, universally designed assessments are developed from the beginning with an eye toward maximizing fairness (Johnstone, Altman, & Thurlow, 2006).
 The Cognia development team applied their understanding of the characteristics of this student population and UDL principles to inform the design of each item.
-Their focus was to ensure that any necessary additional adaptations and accommodations did not interfere with the measured construct.
+The development team focused on minimizing the likelihood that any necessary additional adaptations and accommodations would interfere with the measured construct.
 A strength of the principled design approach that they followed was the support it provided for the development of items that (a) focused on construct-relevant content (the knowledge, skills, and abilities intended to be assessed), (b) minimized the impact of construct-irrelevant skills (e.g., inability to read text due to size of print, inability to access items due to absence of assistive device, inability to engage with the items), and (c) considered appropriate accessibility options (Cameto, Haertel, Morrison, & Russell, 2010, p.
 1).
-Accessibility and assessment features of the MSAA online delivery system and structured administration guidelines were built from the foundational work of NCSC which created and adopted policies specific to accessible and flexible assessment delivery (e.g., computer-based, paper-based, or hybrid administration model, zoom, masking, etc.).
+Accessibility and assessment features of the MSAA online delivery system and structured administration guidelines were built from the foundational work of NCSC, which created and adopted policies specific to accessible and flexible assessment delivery (e.g., computer-based, paperbased, or hybrid administration model, zoom, masking, etc.).
 These features are also part of the MSAA Science as it is part of the MSAA comprehensive program.
-The accessibility and item features of the item design, such as depth of knowledge, text complexity, context, and degree and type of scaffolds and supports, were built into the item specifications so that there was a defined consistency within the item development efforts.
+The Cognia development team built the accessibility and item features of the item design, such as depth of knowledge, text complexity, context, and degree and type of scaffolds and supports, into the item specifications to establish a defined consistency within the item development efforts.
 The Cognia development team selected the PEs at each grade level based on the claim and assessment constructs that would cover a range of content knowledge in each of the science domains (i.e., Physical Sciences, Life Sciences, and Earth and Space Sciences) while being manageable for the student population and would yield reliable scores that demonstrate knowledge, skills, and understanding of the science concepts.
-The selected PEs mirrored the priorities for each grade level as outlined in the Frameworks.
 The EPEs developed at three complexity levels serve as varied assess points to the emphasis in the PEs.
-A key tenant of the Frameworks is multidimensional expectations.
-As such, the EPEs also sought to uphold that tenant.
+A key tenet of the Framework is multidimensional expectations.
+As such, the EPEs also sought to uphold that tenet.
 The Level 3 EPE closely resembles the multidimensional elements of the PE, with Levels 2 and 1 EPEs also maintaining multidimensional elements, when possible, for the science concept and structured in a way that builds skills from Level 1 to Level 2 and ultimately to Level 3.

-Following the principled approach, to develop items that held true to the claim and content-model definitions, Cognia's development team created detailed item specifications for each domain and grade level.
+Following the principled approach to develop items that held true to the claim and content-model definitions, Cognia's development team created detailed item specifications for each domain and grade level.
 The secure item specifications include: